 - For both cases open hole zone and perforated casing zone, the second phase foresees that 20/30 days later, return on the well with a workover rig and verify the hydraulic seal of the plugging previously performed.

 Retrieve all casing as much as possible and cut at least 100 m above the shoe of the previous casing string, subsequently place a cement plug in such a way to cover the casing at least 50 m above and below the casing cut point.

 The second case is for a well with casings where the top of cement is at the surface.
-For such second case, the phase one is as per case I phase one.
+For such a second case, phase one is as per case I phase one.

-The phase two, for such second case, foresees that
+Phase two, for such a second case, foresees that

-- Make a windows in zones suitable to allow the positioning of inflatable packer.
+- Make a window in zones suitable to allow the positioning of the inflatable packer.